-The 2020-1 season was a milestone in the career of our young midfielder Jack Smith; turning out 30 times in all competitions.
+The 2020-1 season would then become a milestone in the young midfielder’s career; turning out 30 times in all competitions.
 And the impression he made during his match time was impressive.
 It was enough to secure him that season’s Young Player of the Year accolade; edging out Chelsea goalkeeper Jamie Cumming by two votes.
 Not only that, but it also secured him a well-deserved, two-year extension to his contract at the Lamex.
 All in all, it was a good haul for the lad.
+And it vindicated that belief shown in him by four managers we’d gone through during the 2019-20 season.

 Jack Smith: After Boro’